-Legal Affairs collaborates with the Compliance, Internal Auditing, Organisation, Process Management and Governance and Anti-Money Laundering functions, with the Employer and the Principal pursuant to Legislative Decree no. 81/2008 and with the Environmental Affairs Officer pursuant to Legislative Decree 152/2006, in updating the Model, also reporting any widening of the scope of the administrative liability of Entities.
+Legal Affairs collaborates with the Compliance, Internal Auditing, Organisation, Process Development, Anti-Money Laundering, Corporate Protection functions as well as with the Employer and the Principal pursuant to Legislative Decree no. 81/2008 and with the Environmental Affairs Officer pursuant to Legislative Decree 152/2006, in updating the Model, also reporting any widening of the scope of the administrative liability of Entities.